Iman-yazdanpanah/Pairwise_cardiac/README.md

 To tain run the main_cfcn.py and change the neccessary arguments.

 Once the model is trained, validate it by changing the only-val argument.

+# ANTIALIAS error
+If you encounter this error, install pillow with version's bellow 10.0 for example: 'pip install Pillow==9.0'